Dr. Keen

 July 14 2008

-Cyber Defense Threat: Cookies
+Cyber Defense Threats: Cookies

 Cookies are small text files that Web sites place on your computer to identify you and keep track of your preferences.
 This can make some sites easier to use because they will remember you when you return to the site, but cookies are also risky because they store information about you that cyber criminals might be able to find and exploit.
 Some Web sites can actually share cookies with other sites.
 These “foreign” or “third-party” cookies are especially risky because they may be sharing your information with a site that you’ve never heard of.